talsvorai/choose-a-song/README.md

 1. Enter the instance using ssh.
 2. Pull the latesr image from Dockerhub.
 3. Run the container while exposing port 8080.
+4. If the pipeline runs successfully (or fails) notify in the appropriate slack channel.

 ### **At this point the application is up and running**